 What Are the Symptoms of a Torn Rotator Cuff?

-You may not experience the symptoms of a rotator cuff tear right after your accident.
+You may not experience the symptoms of a rotator cuff tear right after your car accident.
 However, it is important that you be treated by a doctor soon after your crash to identify the problem and begin treatment before the condition worsens.
 In addition, prompt medical care will help you to establish that the car accident caused your injury.
 Symptoms to watch for include:

 - Popping or clicking sounds when you move your arm